 The basic principle is to use the right dental material for every patient to have optimum results and patient satisfaction.
 Using the correct material helps decrease the chances of postoperative problems, which can lead to an overall negative experience of dental care.

-An understanding of the attributes of different materials utilized during dental procedures allows for increased case success as well as a better overall dental experience for the patient.
+Understanding the attributes of different materials utilized during dental procedures allows for increased case success and a better overall dental experience for the patient.

 Several dental materials are available in the dental industry.
 Two of the most prescribed materials are zirconia and lithium disilicate.
 Understanding when to prescribe one over the other is important in ensuring the patient receives the best option for their unique situation.